halchester/csqa/README.md

 ### CSQA

-A social media Q&A platform for developers and engineers! 🚀
+A social media Q&A platform for developers and engineers! 🚀 This platform is aimed for me to learn new database design system and ofc a platform for us, developers! :D

 #### Features

 - [x] Post questions
 - [x] Comments!
 - [x] Upvote/ downvote questions
-- [ ] Follow users
 - [ ] Comment threads

 #### Tech stack